About Cobalt Alloys

 - Strength at elevated temperatures

-Many of the properties of the cobalt alloys (wear resistant, corrosion resistant, and heat resistant--strong even at high temperatures) arise from the crystallographic nature of cobalt, in particular its response to stress, the solid-solution-strengthening effects of chromium, tungsten, and molybdenum, the formation of metal carbides, and the corrosion resistance imparted by chromium.
+Cobalt alloy properties include wear resistant, corrosion resistant, and heat resistant -- strong even at high temperatures.
+Many of the properties of the cobalt alloys arise from the crystallographic nature of cobalt, in particular its response to stress, the solid-solution-strengthening effects of chromium, tungsten, and molybdenum, the formation of metal carbides, and the corrosion resistance imparted by chromium.

 Generally the softer and tougher compositions are used for high-temperature applications such as gas-turbine vanes and buckets.
 The harder grades are used for resistance to wear.

 The cobalt-base wear alloys of today are little changed from the early alloys of Elwood Haynes.
-The most important differences relate to the control of carbon and silicon (which were imparities in the early alloys).
-The main differences in the current Stellite alloy grades are carbon and tungsten contents (hence the amount and type of carbide formation in the microstructure during solidification).
+The most important differences relate the impurities in the early alloys.
+The main differences in the current Stellite alloy grades are carbon and tungsten contents.
 Carbon content influences hardness, ductility, and resistance to abrasive wear.
 Tungsten also plays an important role in these properties.

 Chemical composition of Stellite alloys is approximately: